coatyio/coaty-js/docs/man/developer-guide.md

 In your controller classes we recommend to subscribe to observe methods when the Communication Manager is starting and unsubscribe from observe methods when the Communication Manager is stopping.
-Use the aforementioned controller hook methods to implement this subscription pattern.
+Use the aforementioned controller lifecycle methods to implement this subscription pattern.

-### Metadata communication for distributed lifecycle management
+### Distributed lifecycle management

 Whenever a Coaty container is resolved by creating its communication manager and controller components, the identities of these components are advertised as `Component` objects automatically.
 You can prevent publishing Advertise events for identity components by setting the controller and/or communication configuration option `shouldAdvertiseIdentity` to `false`.

 Each identity component is initialized with default property values.
 For example,